pfeilbr/angular-browserify-app-template/README.md

-# Angular and Browserfy Base Template
+# Angular and Browserify Base Template

 Sourced from the [angular-and-browserify](http://ethanway.com/angular-and-browserify/) article